Metamatrix/mmx-styleguide/README.md

 7. Run command nmp install to install all modules
 8. Run command grunt serve to start a server on localhost:9001

+#### Use grunt task runner for this project

+This project uses Grunt as task runner.
+How to use in the terminal:

+* Run command grunt serve to start server and run all specified 'dev' tasks.
+* Run command grunt serve:dist to start server and run all specified 'dist' tasks.
+* If you add :validate to your command, grunt will also run validation tests (e.g. grunt serve:dev:validate).

 #### Visual regression test

 In this project you can run BackstopJS to output a visual regression test report.
 All css selectors and other properties are specified in the config file named backstop.json.